lintonrentfro/pageTable/readme.md

 # pageTable
 =========

-pageTable is a JS module for fetching a JSON object of homogeneously structure data and display it in a sortable table with pagination.
+pageTable is a JS module for fetching a JSON object of homogeneously structured data and display it in a sortable table with pagination.

 ## About pageTable
   * 3.6Kb minified